-Your journey begins from boarding a van and drive through Skagway to the backcountry and the historic town of Dyea.
+Your journey begins by boarding a van and driving through Skagway to the backcountry and the historic town of Dyea.
 Hike the first two miles of the scenic Chilkoot Trail, the centerpiece of gold rush history in Skagway.

 Arrive at the banks of the Taiya River, where your 18-foot raft awaits for the scenic float (no whitewater) back to Dyea.
 The forest gives way to fields of beach greens and wild iris, and the granite walls of the fjords rise steeply to the snow-capped peaks and hanging glaciers.
 Enjoy a riverside snack of homemade cookies and a hot beverage with countless picture-perfect moments before loading up in the van and heading up to the White Pass summit.

 We will drive for about 45 minutes from the take-out to the top of the scenic White Pass.
 There are many photo opportunities of beautiful alpine lakes, glaciers, towering snowcapped peaks, and pristine forests.
 After enjoying the spectacular scenery, we'll return through the U.S. Border station and return to the town of Skagway.

 Please note: Passports or US Passport cards ARE required for this tour.

 Duration: 6 hours (Roundtrip from cruise ship terminal.)